CarloLucibello/Tsunami.jl/README.md

 # Flurry.jl

-A high-level deep learning framework for the Julia language.
+A high-level deep learning framework for the Julia language that helps you focus and organize the relevant part of your code while removing the boilerplate.

 Flurry  is built on top of [Flux.jl](https://github.com/FluxML/Flux.jl) and it is heavily inspired by [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/).